CMU-RASL/quori_ros/README.md

 ## Prerequisites

-The package is compatible with **Ubuntu 16.04 / ROS Kinetic** and **Ubuntu 20.04 / ROS Noetic**, built with the **Catkin** system.
+The package is compatible with **Ubuntu 20.04 / ROS Noetic**, built with the **Catkin** system.
 Make sure you have the right environment configured.
 This documentation assumes you are using noetic, so replace it with kinetic if needed.

 ## Initial Setup